Eventador/eventador.github.io/_documentation/getting_started_guide.md

 # Topics

 Eventador allows for full control over Kafka topics.
 You can create and use topics as you would with any Kafka installation.
-You can manage topics via the native driver interface or use the control panel.
+Currently you manage topics via the native driver interface.

 # Producing Data to Eventador